 EuroArts Music International, a member of the MEDICI Group, is a leading worldwide independent producer of audiovisual classical music programs for television and DVD.
 Multi-camera music events have been produced in countries all over the world, including China, Japan, Israel, Palestine, Turkey, Argentina, and Venezuela.
 Since 1990 EuroArts Music has cooperated with the Berlin Philharmonic on annual concert events.
 It also maintains close relationships with the Lucerne Festival Orchestra, Berlin Staatskapelle, Gewandhausorchester Leipzig, and the West-Eastern Divan Orchestra.
 EuroArts Music has enduring relationships with conductors Daniel Barenboim, Claudio Abbado, Riccardo Chailly, Sir Simon Rattle, and Pierre Boulez.

 In 2005 EuroArts produced "The Ramallah concert" with Daniel Barenboim and the West-Eastern Divan Orchestra.
 In 2006 EuroArts telecast the first international live broadcast of a classical concert from China, when Chinese pianist Lang Lang and the China Philharmonic Orchestra performed Mozart in the concert hall in Peking's Forbidden City.
-In 2006 EuroArts Music recieved the International Emmy Award 2006 for Paul Smaczny's film Knowledge Is the Beginning - Daniel Barenboim and the West-Eastern Divan Orchestra www.knowledge-is-the-beginning.com).
+In 2006 EuroArts Music received the International Emmy Award 2006 for Paul Smaczny's film Knowledge Is the Beginning - Daniel Barenboim and the West-Eastern Divan Orchestra.